Gen Anil Chauhan takes charge as India's new Chief of Defence Staff | Law-Order

 - India

-Gen Anil Chauhan on Friday became India's new Chief of Defence Staff with a mandate to implement the ambitious theaterisation plan that seeks to ensure tri-services synergy and prepare the military for future security challenges.
+Gen Anil Chauhan on Friday became India's new Chief of Defence Staff with a mandate to implement the ambitious theaterisation plan that aims to ensure tri-services synergy and prepare the armed forces for future security challenges facing the nation.

-''I will try to fulfil expectations of the three services,'' Gen Chauhan said.
+''I am proud to be assuming the responsibility of the highest rank in the Indian Armed Forces.
+I will try to fulfil the expectations from the three services and tackle all challenges and difficulties together,'' Gen Chauhan said.

+Before assuming charge of the CDS, Gen Chauhan paid tributes to India's fallen soldiers at the National War Memorial in the India Gate complex.
+His father Surendra Singh Chauhan was also present at the memorial.
+He was also accorded a tri-services guard of honour at the lawns of the South Block in the Raisina Hills in presence of Army Chief Gen Manoj Pande, Chief of Air Staff Air Chief Marshal VR Chaudhari and Navy Vice Chief Vice Admiral SN Ghormade.

+Gen Chauhan's wife Anupama accompanied him when he took charge of the top office.

 Known as an expert on China, his appointment to the top post comes amid the lingering border row between Indian and Chinese troops in eastern Ladakh.